zhaoyul/aposd-vs-clean-code/README.md

 I disagree.
 I think that *all* interfaces should be deep, including lower-level interfaces for methods within a class and higher-level interfaces for subsystems, micro-services, etc. Clean interfaces provide benefits everywhere.
-(I'm happy to drop this comment if you are willing to drop the suggestion that shallow interfaces are OK within a class.)

 **UB:**
-I think, rather, I am saying that the interface between two extractable snippets of code is not not well expressed if they are kept inline within a function.
-The wideness of the interface between them is hidden.
-By extracting them we that interface is named, and becomes much clearer.
-From there the programmer can determine if that interface is too wide.

-The extraction of small private methods from the public methods of a class creates an internal structure that separates the high level policy of the original public methods, from the lower level details of those methods.
-It gives those lower level details names, declared interfaces, and allows their implementations to be hidden behind those names and interfaces.
+No, I'm saying something different.
+Every function should have a narrow interface and an implementation that is deeper than the interface.
+The interface should be the abstraction that the function implements.

+To me, depth does not mean lots of lines; rather it means deeper in the details that the interface is trying to hide.

+My fear with longish functions is that they often contain extractable elements.
+The interface between two extractable elements of code is implicit and anonymous.
+An anonymous implicit interface is wide because the reader must deduce it from the entire context of the module.
+Extracting those elements creates named and narrow interfaces without sacrificing any depth.

+The practice of extracting elements and giving them named narrow interfaces creates a hierachy of named functions starting at the public interface of the module and descending, one step at a time, into the detailed implementation of that module.

-This helps the reader to understand the flow of the original method without having to understand the details.
+This allows the reader to understand the flow of the module without having to read all the way down to the details.
+This is very much like reading the first few paragraphs of a news article and then stopping because you got the gist of what the article was saying.

-I call this kind of structure: Polite.
+I call this kind of structure: _Polite_.

 The strategy that I use for deciding how far to take extraction is the old rule that a method should do "*One Thing*".
 If I can *meaningfully* extract one method from another, then the original method did more than one thing.
 "Meaningfully" means that the extracted functionality can be given a descriptive name; and that it does less than the original method.